aip-dev/aip.dev/aip/general/0210/aip.md

 rejecting identifiers not in the normalized form.

-There is some debate about whether we should view strings as sequences of code points represented as bytes (leading to uniqueness determined based on the byte-representation of said string) or to interpret strings as a higher level abstraction having many different possible byte-representations.
+There is some debate about whether we should view strings as sequences of code points encoded into byte sequences (leading to uniqueness determined based on the byte-representation of said string) or to interpret strings as a higher level abstraction having many different possible byte-representations.
 The stance taken here is that we already have a field type for handling that: `bytes`.